dario-rodriguez/devon-guide/Integrate-Spring-boot-admin-with-module.md

 ### Spring boot Admin server

-You can directly check out the Spring boot Admin server from the [[ repo |https://github.com/Himanshu122798/spring-bootadmin-server]] or you can create own using the above reference document.
+You can directly check out the Spring boot Admin server from the [[ repo |https://github.com/Himanshu122798/spring-bootadmin-server]] .

 ###  Configure module to OASP4J app.